-We plan to further expand our business and increase our market share in the industry by expanding the total contracted GFA and the number of residential communities and pure commercial properties we manage.
+The Group plans to further expand its business and increase the market share in the industry by expanding the total contracted GFA and the number of residential communities and pure commercial properties managed by the Group.

-We believe that by enlarging the total contracted GFA and the number of residential communities, the Group will be able to increase the revenue for our property management services.
-In addition, we expect that a growing number of residents and property owners will use our retail services and Ancillary Living Services.
+We believe that by increasing the total contracted GFA and the number of residential communities, the Group will be able to increase the revenue for the property management services.
+In addition, we expect that a growing number of residents and property owners will use the Group's retail services and Ancillary Living Services.